jonasherr/bulletproof-next-generator/README.md

 If you do not have an existing supabase project click on "New Project" to create a new project.\
 \
 <b>Wait till the project was created by supabase.
-This could take up to five minutes.</b>
+This could take up to five minutes.</b>\

+To save testing time and issues, you can temporarily disable email confirmation on signup.
+To do so go to https://app.supabase.io/project/YOUR-PROJECT-ID/auth/settings -> E-Mail Auth -> Disable email confirmation\
+When leaving it enabled you have to confirm your email address when you want to create a new account in the NextJS App.

 ### Create Database structure